Ruiyuan-Zhang/Ruiyuan-Zhang/README.md

  </div>
 <br>

-> Now, I am planning to apply for a CSC scholarship for my overseas education.
-Should you come across any appropriate opportunities, I would greatly appreciate it if you could contact me. [中文简历](README_zh.md).
+> Now, I am planning to find a job.
+Should you come across any appropriate opportunities, I would greatly appreciate it if you could contact me.

 ## I. Education